XilinJia/Podcini/README.md

 ## Copyright

-New files and modifications in the project is copyrighted in 2024 by Xilin Jia.
+New files and modifications in the project is copyrighted in 2024 by Xilin Jia and related contributors.

 Original contents from the forked project maintains copyrights of the AntennaPod team.